DitlevB/DitlevB/README.md

 <h1>Hi, I'm Ditlev .. and under construction 🔧 </h1>

-This Github is an archive of projects created during my studies and in private to serve as an informal CV and portfolio!
+This Github is an archive of both academic and private projects created during my studies to serve as an informal CV and portfolio!

 <h2>Education</h2>